Oldenburgia paradoxa Less.

 Seed is released when flowers mature and each disc floret forms a small parachute, with the seed at the base, that can be distributed by wind.
 It appears not to colonise sandy soils on open slopes, which suggest that seeds need to land in a rocky crevice to germinate and survive to adult stage.

-Oldenburgia grandis is pollinated by Cape sunbirds and it is therefore possible that they also pollinate Oldenburgia paradoxa.
+Oldenburgia grandis is pollinated by nectar-feeding birds such as sunbirds and it is therefore possible that they also pollinate Oldenburgia paradoxa.

 Oldenburgia paradoxa is a novelty plant that will be of interest to specialist plant collectors or growers of alpine-like plants.